LOVESH1808/go-react-calorie-tracker/README.md

+# Calorie Tracker

+## Project Overview
-This project is a calorie tracking application made with React in the frontend, GoLang in the backend, and MongoDB as the database.
+This project is built with **React** in the frontend, **GoLang** in the backend, and **MongoDB** as the database.
 It allows users to track their calorie intake by entering details about ingredients, fats, calories, and dishes.
 Users can also delete and update any entry they want.

-Technologies Used
+## Technologies Used

-Frontend: React
+- **Frontend:** React

-Backend: GoLang
+- **Backend:** GoLang

-Database: MongoDB
+- **Database:** MongoDB

-Features
+## Features

-Track calorie intake by entering details about ingredients, fats, calories, and dishes.
+- Track calorie intake by entering details about ingredients, fats, calories, and dishes.
-Delete and update entries as needed.
+- Delete and update entries as needed.

-Setup
+## Setup

 To run the project locally, follow these steps:

-Clone the repository: git clone https://github.com/your-username/calorie-tracker.git
+1. Clone the repository: git clone https://github.com/your-username/calorie-tracker.git

-Navigate to the project directory: cd calorie-tracker
+2. Navigate to the project directory: cd calorie-tracker

-Install dependencies:
+## Install dependencies:

-Frontend: cd frontend && npm install
+- Frontend: cd frontend && npm install

-Backend: cd backend && go mod tidy
+- Backend: cd backend && go mod tidy

-Start the frontend and backend servers:
+## Start the frontend and backend servers:

-Frontend: npm start
+- Frontend: npm start

-Backend: go run main.go
+- Backend: go run main.go

 Open your browser and navigate to http://localhost:3000 to use the application.

-Usage
+## Usage

-Enter details about ingredients, fats, calories, and dishes to track your calorie intake.
+- Enter details about ingredients, fats, calories, and dishes to track your calorie intake.
 Use the delete and update features to manage your entries.

-Contributing
+## Contributing

-Contributions are welcome!
+- Contributions are welcome!
 Fork the repository, make your changes, and submit a pull request.